junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas nods grimly.

 "Umm, Cas?"
-Sam asks carefully, "What will happen when -- if angels really extinct?
+Sam asks carefully, "What will happen when -- if angels are really extinct?
 If they're all gone?"

 Cas breathes heavily.
 "I can't imagine," he says after a beat.

 "'You can't imagine'?
 What's that supposed to mean?"
 Dean demands with narrowed eyes.

 "There will be no Heaven.
-All the souls in the Heaven will be cast in the wind, billions and billions of souls banished to the Vail or the Earth.
+All the souls in Heaven will be cast in the wind, billions and billions of souls banished to the Vail or the Earth.
 Or worse, Hell.
 New souls from any death coming after this will linger in the Vail without a place to go, before the Vail cracks with the burden.
 That's just the start.
 What do you think humans would be like when they realize there is no post-life reward after they die?
-There will be no eternal happiness waiting for them regardless of how much good they do when they are alive or how much pain they have suffered?"
+There will be no eternal happiness waiting for them, regardless of how much good they do when they are alive or how much pain they have suffered?"
 Cas tilts his head again at Dean, eyes squinted.

 Dean stammers, "Surely the post-life reward can't be the only thing people do good for."

 "Some, maybe, but how many?"
 Cas sighs.
-"This angel disease -- pandemic -- thing, might not directly infect human, but it can still destroy the world in the end, given time.
+"This angel disease -- pandemic -- thing, might not directly infect humans, but it can still destroy the world in the end, given time.
 And we don't have much time left to save it."

 "What about you?"
 Dean glances at him, almost sheepishly.